jastisriradheshyam/express_request_logger/README.md

 # Express request logger

-logs the request and response to MySQL database.
+Logs the request and response to MySQL database.

 ## Features